 A staple yogurt in India, shrikhand is a thick, creamy yogurt that is then flavored with nuts, saffron strands, and cardamom powders.
 Because shrikhand comes from a fantastic blend of various ingredients, it boasts subtle yet complex flavors.

-Shrikhand is a dessert commonly found in India when summer comes or during the Indian festival called Rakhi/Raksha Bandhan.
+In reality, Shrikhand is a dessert commonly found in India when summer comes or during the Indian festival called Rakhi/Raksha Bandhan.
 Aside from its role as a dessert, shrikhand can be served alongside curry and bread.

 Discover two more unique ways to prepare shrikhand.
 You can see this video to know more: